New Graduate Residency Program

-Based on their clinical performance, new graduates may be promoted to a Clinical Nurse II (CN II) between 9 and 12 months.
+Based on their clinical performance, new graduates may be promoted to a Clinical Nurse II (CN II) between nine and 12 months.

-After a series of discussions with educators, clinical nurse specialists, human resources and unit leadership, the Institute added specific process and curriculum changes, such as documentation within our electronic medical record (EMR) system and overall improvements to the patient experience.
+Clinical nurse specialists, human resources, unit leadership and the Institute have added specific process and curriculum changes, such as documentation within our electronic medical record (EMR) system and overall improvements to the patient experience.
 Additional adjustments include:

 - A new graduate interview process

 - New skills lab and sim lab case scenarios